FaridSuleymanov/Yorozuya-Robotics-Suite/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the `LICENSE` file for details.

+##  Compliance and Risk Acknowledgment Statement
+Acknowledgment of Civilian Use Compliance and Risk Mitigation for Ground Robotic System

+I, Farid Suleymanov, hereby declare the following:
+1. Civilian Purpose Declaration
+I acknowledge that the Ground Robotic System under development is intended solely for civilian, non-lethal, and non-military applications, including but not limited to:

+Recreational robotics activities

+Disaster response research and development

+Civil defense resilience initiatives

+Drone countermeasure testing (non-lethal)

+At no time has the system been configured, tested, or marketed for lethal, military, or classified use.

+2. Materials and Components Sourcing
+All components, materials, and subsystems used in this project are sourced from commercially available, unrestricted suppliers accessible to the general public.

+No restricted, ITAR-controlled, EAR-controlled, classified, or proprietary military components have been incorporated.

+3. Misuse Prevention Engineering
+The platform incorporates intentional engineering safeguards to discourage and physically inhibit misuse, including:

+Structural failure modes triggered by forces exceeding recreational equipment limits.

+Sensor-driven shutdown protocols to detect unauthorized weaponization attempts.

+Economic barriers against illegal modification by requiring impractically expensive machining for structural reinforcement.

+4. Ethical and Legal Compliance
+I have made every reasonable effort to ensure the platform:

+Complies with applicable local, national, and international laws governing non-lethal civilian technology

+Operates transparently and responsibly under civilian ethical standards

+Minimizes dual-use risk through material, design, and procedural controls

+5. Responsibility Acknowledgment
+I fully accept and acknowledge that while every precaution has been taken, any third-party unauthorized modification, misuse, or illegal adaptation of the system is beyond my control, responsibility, and original intent.

+Any such misuse shall be considered a violation of this declared design philosophy and subject to applicable legal consequences for the offending party.